The Inflation Reduction Act

 What is the Medicare Prescription Payment Plan?

-The Medicare Prescription Payment Plan is a new payment option that works with your current prescription drug coverage to help you manage your out-of-pocket Part D drug costs by spreading them across the calendar year (January–December) instead of paying them in full at the pharmacy or through mail order.
-It can help you manage your monthly expenses, but it doesn’t save you money or lower your total drug costs.
+The Medicare Prescription Payment Plan is a payment option that works with your current Medicare Part D prescription drug coverage to help you manage your out-of-pocket Part D prescription drug costs by spreading them across the calendar year (January through December) instead of paying them in full at the pharmacy or through mail order each time you fill a prescription.
+It can help you manage your monthly expenses, but it doesn’t save you money or lower your prescription drug costs.

-Anyone with Medicare prescription drug coverage can use this payment option to pay for covered Part D drugs.
-All plans offer this payment option.
+Anyone with Medicare Part D coverage can use this payment option to pay for covered Part D drugs.
+All Medicare plans with Part D and standalone prescription drug plans offer this payment option.
 Participation is voluntary, and there is no cost to participate.
-There are no fees or interest charged under the program.

 How it works

-You must first opt into the program.
+You must opt in to the program.
 When you fill a prescription for a covered Part D drug, you won’t pay your pharmacy (including mail order and specialty pharmacies).
 Instead, you’ll get a bill each month from your health or drug plan.

-Even though you won’t pay for your drugs at the pharmacy or when receiving your mail order delivery, you’re still responsible for the costs.
-If you want to know what your drug will cost before you take it home, call your plan or ask the pharmacist.
+Even though you won’t pay for your drugs at the pharmacy or through mail order, you’re still responsible for the costs.
+If you want to know what your drug will cost before you take it home, contact our Member Help Team or ask the pharmacist.

 How your bill is calculated

 Your monthly bill is calculated specific to your drug costs.
 Your first month’s bill is calculated a little differently from the rest of your monthly payments.
 It is based on what Medicare calls your “maximum possible payment.”
-The rest of your monthly bills are based on what you would have paid for any prescriptions you get, divided by the number of months left in the year, plus your monthly amount from the previous month.
-Your bill may vary from month to month, as you fill more prescriptions and more out-of-pocket costs get added to your owed amount.
+The rest of your monthly bills are based on what you would have paid for your prescriptions at the pharmacy or through mail order, plus your previous month’s remaining balance, divided by the number of months left in the year.
+Your bill may vary from month to month as you fill more prescriptions and new out-of-pocket costs get added to your owed amount.

 View information on the “maximum possible payment” and examples of bill calculations.